 We understand that each student learns differently.
 Our teachers aim to cater for all learning styles and incorporate a wide variety of activities in their teaching, including student led tutorials, excursions, question and answer sessions, experiments, group work, creative expression and arts, multi-media, games, technology, and verbal discussions.

-- Music tuition – piano, guitar and violin
+- Music tuition – piano

 - Sports carnivals